7 Advanced Tricks to Reclaim Disk Space for Pro Users of Mac OS X

 Also, some of these tricks disable certain system functions and may have side effects that would be considered undesirable to the average user, so be sure to understand that before using them on a given Mac.
 If in doubt about a specific trick or command syntax, it’s safer to avoid it completely and rely on more traditional methods offered here of reclaiming disk space when things get tight on a Mac.

 WAIT!
 Advanced users only!
 Seriously.
 If you’re a newcomer to OS X this is not for you.
 One minor typo could result in file loss and damage to core OS files due to the destructive nature of the ‘sudo rm’ command.
 Do not use copy and paste, and be sure you have the precise path set before executing the command.
+Back up your Mac before you begin.
 You have been warned, so proceed at your own risk.

 1: Disable SafeSleep Hibernation Mode